tehr3emqas1m/MLOPs_SP26/Docker/README.md

 **Build → Tag → Push → Pull → Run**

 ### Dockerfile
-The recipe.
-A script that tells Docker how to bake your image, step by step.
+It is a text file containing a series of instructions to automatically build a Docker container image.

 ### Docker Container
-A **running instance** of an image.
-Isolated filesystem.
-Private process space.
-Its own little universe.
+A container is a  running instance of a Docker image that operates as an isolated execution environment with its own filesystem, process space, network interface, and resource allocation.

 ### Registry (Docker Hub / Private / 3rd Party)
-The library.
-A place to store and share images.
+Registry is the place to store and share images.

 - **Repositories** – collections of related images
 - **Tags** – versions (e.g., `python:3.11-slim`)